Hyundai Santa Fe 2025 review | A seven-seat solution for family life

 What is the Hyundai Santa Fe?

 The Hyundai Santa Fe is a large, seven-seat family SUV.
-It’s now in its fifth generation, and is more upmarket and more expensive than ever, but it’s also roomier, more versatile, more efficient and more full of tech, so is that price justified?
-We’ll find out in this Hyundai Santa Fe review.
+It’s now in its fifth generation, and is more upmarket and expensive than ever.
+That said, it’s also roomier, more versatile, more efficient and more crammed with technology.
+So is the higher price justified?

-It’s offered with a full hybrid 1.6-litre turbocharged petrol engine, which you can have with two-wheel drive or four-wheel drive, or with a plug-in hybrid version that uses the same engine but can manage 33.6 miles of WLTP electric range thanks to the 13.8kWh battery (more like 20- to 25 miles of electric running in the real world).
+The Santa Fe is offered as a full hybrid with a 1.6-litre turbocharged petrol engine, which you can have with front-wheel drive or all-wheel drive, or as a plug-in hybrid that uses the same engine but adds 33.6 miles of fully electric range thanks to a 13.8kWh battery.

-In terms of its place in Hyundai’s own model line-up, it’s the flagship of the combustion-engined range, sitting above the Kona and Tucson, and it’s also a more versatile offering than the firm’s electric cars such as the Hyundai Ioniq 5 and Ioniq 6.
+In terms of its place in Hyundai’s own model range, the Santa Fe is the flagship among combustion-engined cars, sitting above the Kona and Tucson.
+It’s also more versatile than the South Korean firm’s electric vehicles, such as the Ioniq 5 and Ioniq 6.

-• The Santa Fe PHEV charges at a maximum of 3.6 kW, which is not fast – but it’s also not unusual for plug-in hybrids to charge at this speed.
-It’ll still get you a full battery in under five hours from a dedicated car charger, or a normal domestic plug will fully charge the Santa Fe in around seven hours.
+• The Santa Fe PHEV charges at a maximum of 3.6kW, which is not fast – but it’s also not unusual for plug-in hybrids to charge at this speed.
+It’ll still get you a full battery in less than five hours from a dedicated car charger.
+A normal domestic plug will fully charge the Santa Fe in around seven hours.

 • Hyundai has really thought about the usability of the Santa Fe.
-Everything from the hard, plastic seat backings (complete with bag hooks and map pockets), to a neat hidden handle in the c-pillar on Calligraphy models that helps you step up to reach anything mounted on the roof, speaks of proper attention to detail.
+From the hard plastic seat backings (complete with bag hooks and map pockets) to a neat hidden handle in the C-pillar on Calligraphy models that helps you step up to reach anything mounted on the roof, it all speaks of proper attention to detail.
+For ultimate useability, ensure you look at the accessories on offer before ordering.
+There are add-ons such as door side steps, bicycle racks, a whole range of alternative wheels, dog seat covers, rubber boot mats and more.

-• If you want the best company car: Go for the Santa Fe Plug-in Hybrid, and we’d find the extra to go for Ultimate if you can.
-The sound system and sunroof make a big difference to the general enjoyment you’ll get out of it.
+• If you want the best company car: Choose the Santa Fe Plug-in Hybrid and find the extra to go for Ultimate spec if you can.
+The sound system and sunroof make a big difference, and the difference in cost won’t be huge.

-• If you want the best high mileage commuter: As a retail buyer, go for the full hybrid, but company car buyers paying Benefit-in-Kind tax would be best to go with our PHEV recommendation above.
-Ultimate is the trim to go for, as that sunroof, ventilated and heated seats up front, head-up display and Bose sound system will make life much more relaxing when you’re on the go.
-You could step up to Calligraphy to get the reclining front seat, but it’s a lot of extra cash for a slightly comfier nap in the motorway services.
+• If you want the best high mileage commuter: As a retail buyer, go for the regular hybrid, as it should manage 41.5mpg in Ultimate trim.
+Company car buyers paying benefit-in-kind tax would be best to follow our PHEV recommendation above, however, which returns a claimed 166mpg (that won’t be what you see in the real world, mind).
+Again, Ultimate trim is the one to go for, as that sunroof, ventilated- and heated seats up front, head-up display and Bose sound system will make life much more relaxing when you’re on the go.
+You could step up to Calligraphy for a reclining front seat, but it’s a lot of extra cash for a slightly comfier nap at the motorway services.

 Vicky Parrott